Accenture/AmpliGraph/docs/experiments.rst

 ========== ======= ======== ======== ======== ======== ==========================

 .. note:: FB15K-237 validation and test sets include triples with entities that do not occur
     in the training set.
-We We removed (8, 29) unseen entities in FB15k-237 (validation, test) sets in this experiment.
+We removed (8, 29) unseen entities inside (9, 28) triples in (validation, test) sets in this experiment.